 He has led numerous studies assessing access to care, quality of care, and health care disparities.
 Ayanian came to the U-M from Harvard Medical School, where he served as professor of medicine and professor of health care policy.
 He also was a professor in health policy and management at the Harvard School of Public Health, and a practicing primary care physician at Brigham and Women's Hospital in Boston.
 From 2008-13, he directed the Health Disparities Research Program of Harvard Catalyst, Harvard's Clinical and Translational Sciences Center, the Outcomes Research Program of the Dana-Farber/Harvard Cancer Center, and the Harvard Medical School Fellowship in General Medicine and Primary Care.

 Ayanian graduated from Duke University, Harvard Medical School, and the Harvard Kennedy School of Government.
 After a residency in internal medicine at Brigham and Women's Hospital, he completed fellowships in general internal medicine and health services research at Harvard.
 He began his faculty career at Harvard in 1992.
-Elected to the Institute of Medicine, the American Society for Clinical Investigation, and the Association of American Physicians, he also is a fellow of the American College of Physicians.
-In 2012, he received the John M. Eisenberg Award for Career Achievement in Research from the Society of General Internal Medicine, and his past honors include the Generalist Physician Faculty Scholar Award from the Robert Wood Johnson Foundation.
+Elected to the National Academy of Medicine, the American Society for Clinical Investigation, and the Association of American Physicians, he also is a Master of the American College of Physicians.
+In 2012, he received the John M. Eisenberg Award for Career Achievement in Research from the Society of General Internal Medicine, and in 2017 he received the Distinguished Investigator Award from AcademyHealth.